FarzanehZareian/Unity-Mixed-Reality-Crack-Detection/README.md

 ## System Architecture

-The system is organized into four modular layers to ensure clarity, scalability, and maintainability:
+The system is organized into four modular layers to ensure clarity and scalability:

 1. **Input Acquisition Layer**
    - Captures real-time RGB data from the HoloLens camera stream.